HlexNC/DiaPredictor/README.md

   - Extracts the user's name from the input.
   - Sets the name in a slot to remember for later use.
   - If no name is detected, asks the user to repeat it.

+*Name2 handled the prediction part, and Name1 worked on the tips part.*
 ## Work done

 ### Name2